-Different Types of HIV Tests
+What are Different Types of HIV Tests?

 The two types of antibody tests most commonly used to detect HIV infection are the ELISA (enzyme-linked immunoassay) and Western blot tests.
 These tests are very accurate, but they are only able to detect HIV antibodies and not the HIV virus particle itself.